hieuimba/Lichess-Spark-DataPipeline/README.md

   - Browse for the `0-run-all` notebook in your Databricks workspace to populate the notebook path.
 - Save the pipeline.

-This "pl_main" pipeline orchestrates all the data activties, from downloading game from Lichess to parsing them in Databricks.
+This "pl_main" pipeline orchestrates all the data activities, from downloading games from Lichess to parsing them in Databricks.

 To trigger the pipeline, provide the Month parameter value which specifies the target month in "yyyy-MM" format (e.g., "2024-06" for June 2024).
 Afterwards, the data should be automatically downloaded, processed and stored in its respective containers.